 5. Submit the Application for Nurse Practitioner.

 Nurse practitioners must apply for licensure using the Application for Nurse Practitioner.8 Applicants must include proof of age as well as proof of legal status in the US with the application.8 Official transcripts from the school of nursing graduated must be sent directly to the Nebraska Department of Health and Human Services by the school.8 In addition, the association from which national certification was obtained must submit evidence of certification directly to the Nebraska Department of Health and Human Services.8

-Applicants may request a temporary permit that is valid for up to 60 days or until the results of a first attempt at a national examination are received.8 Applicants who wish to request a temporary permit should follow the application procedures and mark the temporary permit request box on the application.8 Applicants requesting a temporary permit will submit proof of national examination scheduling in lieu of proof of national certification.8
+Applicants may request a temporary permit that is valid for up to 60 days or until the results of an attempt at a national examination are received.8 Applicants who wish to request a temporary permit should follow the application procedures and mark the temporary permit request box on the application.8 Applicants requesting a temporary permit will submit proof of national examination scheduling in lieu of proof of national certification.8

 6. Apply for Controlled Substance Registration.

 As advanced practice registered nurses, licensed nurse practitioners are authorized to prescribe and dispense controlled substances without further licensure.11 However, prior to engaging in the dispensation or prescription of controlled substances nurse practitioners must obtain federal controlled substance registration after a nurse practitioner license is issued.11 The federal controlled substance registration can be completed online through the US Department of Justice Drug Enforcement Administration.12